getgrav/grav-learn/pages/02.content/04.media/docs.md

 	twig: true
 ---

 When creating content in **Grav**, you often need to display **image**, **video**, and **file** document types.
 These files are automatically found and processed by Grav and are made available to use by any page.
-This is particularly handy because you can then use the built-in functionality of of the page to create thumbnails, and resize images dynamically as you need them.
+This is particularly handy because you can then use the built-in functionality of the page to create thumbnails, and resize images dynamically as you need them.

 Grav uses a **smart-caching** system to automatically create any required image the first time it is requested, then use this image for each subsequent request.